Shane Dye

 Raymond Shane Dye (born 26 September 1966, in the township of Matamata New Zealand), is a former jockey.
-He was an apprentice jockey to Dave O’Sullivan at Matamata, before moving to Sydney, Australia initially working with Vic Thompson at Warwick Farm in the late-1980s.
+He was an apprentice jockey to Dave O’Sullivan at Matamata, before moving to Sydney, Australia where he was initially working with Vic Thompson at Warwick Farm in the late-1980s.
 In a distinguished riding career, Dye won the Melbourne Cup on Tawriffic in 1989 in then-record time, and won four consecutive Golden Slippers from 1989 to 1992.
 He also won the Cox Plate on Octagonal in 1995.

+Dye won two Sydney Jockeys Premierships in the 1990-91 and 1996-97 seasons and rode over 2,000 career winners.

 Dye rode in Mauritius after eight years in Hong Kong.

-Dye has not ridden in competitive racing since 2013 and has said he will not return to racing.
+Shane Dye has ridden 93 career Group 1 winners.
+He has not ridden in competitive racing since 2013 and has said he will not return to racing.
 On 9 March 2014 he was inducted into the Australian Racing Hall of Fame.

 Notable wins

 The following are some of the races Shane has won in his career.